spacemeshos/svm/docs/go-spacemesh-integration.md

 * `Creator` - The address of the `App` spawner.
 * `Author`  - The address of the `App Template` author.

-#### Commiting changes
+#### Committing changes
-While executing an `App Transaction`, the app will makes changes to the App's storage and to the balances of accounts.
+While executing an `App Transaction`, the app will commit changes to the App's storage and to the balances of accounts.
 <br/>
 Upon a successful transaction, SVM will persist the `App storage` changes and re-calculate a new `State`.
 <br/>